john-blackburn/jcc/README.md

 * int (4 bytes), char (1 byte) and float (4 byte) base types.
 Also literal strings and void.
 * arrays, pointers, structs and unions are fully supported.
 * All C operators are supported except for the comma operator (,).
-* for, if, do, while fully supported
+* for, if, do, while, switch, goto fully supported
 * variables scope fully supported including local and global variables.
 New variables can be declared anywhere inside a block.
 * function calls supported using the cdecl calling convention only.
-Can call the C std library no problem!
+Can call the C std library no problem! (as can be seen in the above example)

 Limitations include: